The truth about weight loss foods and nutrition myths

-It’s easy to feel confused about what’s right for you and your diet, when there’s so much information (and misinformation) around.
-Read on to find out what you’re really eating so you can make the right choices and stay healthy.
+It’s easy to feel confused about what’s right for you and your diet when there’s so much information (and misinformation) around.
+Find out what you’re really eating so you can make the right choices and stay healthy.

 Myth: ‘Light’ foods are healthier

-The facts: The word ‘light’ appears frequently in food advertising.
+Facts: The word ‘light’ appears frequently in food advertising.
 In some cases, it does mean the food you’re eating is lower in kilojoules, but in many cases, it may simply be referring to another property of the food.
 For example, light olive oil has the same fat and kilojoule content as regular olive oil – it’s just lighter in flavour and colour due to a different pressing process.
-And light potato crisps are often just a thinner cut than the regular kind.
 Always read the fine print following the asterisk to check the explanation for a ‘light’ claim.
-For the ultimate guide to what’s light or not, compare kilojoules or SmartPoints®.
+For the ultimate guide to what’s light or not, compare kilojoules or SmartPoints.

 Myth: Eggs raise cholesterol levels

 Facts: Despite having the highest quality protein of all food sources, eggs have received a wrongly deserved bad rap.
 In the past, it was mistakenly believed that the cholesterol found naturally in egg yolks was the main cause of high blood cholesterol.
 We now know that the main culprit for raising cholesterol levels is saturated fat.
 According to the Heart Foundation, not only do most people not need to worry about the cholesterol content in eggs, eating up to six eggs a week is healthy.
 Just remember to stick to healthy cooking methods, such as poaching or boiling, rather than frying.

 Myth: Organic means a food is more nutritious